To find out more information on the 2020 NT Training Awards sponsors, click their logos below.

-For more information about NT Training Awards sponsorship opportunities contact us.
+For more information about NT Training Awards sponsorship opportunities contact the events coordinator.

 Industry Skills Advisory Council NT

 The Industry Skills Advisory Council NT (ISACNT) is proud to again be sponsoring the NT Training Awards, this year as platinum sponsors.
 ISACNT’s mission is to be the principal source for the Northern Territory on matters related to industry vocational education and training (VET), and development of a skilled workforce through proactive engagement and research.
 As an independent, not-for-profit organisation, ISACNT works with local businesses, registered training organisations, schools, employees and the Northern Territory (NT) Government.

 The Industry Collaboration Award highlights the holistic approach to future jobs through education and training that ISACNT champions.
 They wholeheartedly encourage and support collaborations across the sector to achieve common goals, share resources and encourage participation by more communities.
 By working closely with stakeholders, ISACNT are able to increase industry skills capacity and capability across the NT.